lanceryan111/Mobile/email/softtoken.md

 5. Clear Commit History: The structured workflow helps maintain an organized history, making tracking and audits easier.
 6. Team Collaboration: Provides a predictable model for integration and testing, improving coordination across contributors.

+Separately, I also noticed that the current pipeline does not include a Sonar scan step.
+My understanding is that Sonar scanning is required as part of our organization’s CI compliance standards.
+Could you help clarify whether there is an existing plan to integrate it, or if the requirement does not apply to Soft Token?
+Just want to make sure we are aligned with the broader org expectations.

-If the team is open to it, we can schedule a short discussion to evaluate whether adopting elements of this approach would bring value to our Soft Token workflow.
+If the team is open to it, we can schedule a short discussion to evaluate whether adopting elements of Gitflow and aligning CI compliance would bring value to our workflow.

 Thanks,
 Fei